mark-thompson01/cisco-catalyst-switch-lab--2950-3550/README.md

 This repository contains my **hands-on lab using a Cisco Catalyst 2950 and 3550 switch**, demonstrating foundational switch management and configuration skills.

-The Cisco Catalyst 2950 is an older managed switch, but it remains a great tool for practicing networking fundamentals.
+These are fairly older models, but serve as a great tool for practicing networking fundamentals.

 ---